TLDR

 Phone and Text Message Scams

 Have you ever received a call or text message from a number you don’t recognize asking you to do something, like provide your private or financial information?
-It could be a smishing scam.
+It could be a scam.

 What you can do: